 Chapter 13 bankruptcy is different than a chapter 7.
 Its reserved for employed people and is generally for those people who make above the limit to file a chapter 7.
 A chapter 13 is often a tool used by home owners facing foreclosure.
 It will stop the process and allow you to pay the past due amount over the period of the chapter 13 repayment plan.

 Because Oklahoma has adopted some of its own Bankruptcy exemptions you will be allowed to keep many if not all of your assets including your home, car and retirement funds.
 If the asset is secured by collateral and you want to keep the loan you can simply reaffirm the debt, keep the asset and continue making payments.

 Depending which chapter of bankruptcy you file there are different requirements that must be met.
 If you file a chapter 7 your income must not exceed the median family income for your size family.
 If you wish to file a chapter 13 bankruptcy you must be working and have sufficient income to make the chapter 13 bankruptcy plan payments.

 Contact an Oklahoma Bankruptcy Lawyer

-Our Oklahoma Lawyers file bankruptcy cases throughout the State and service all Oklahoma Counties.
-If you would like an immediate free consultation with a chapter 7 or chapter 13 Bankruptcy Attorney call or email your questions.
+Our Lawyers file bankruptcy cases throughout the State and service all Oklahoma Counties.
+If you’d like an immediate free consultation with a chapter 7 or chapter 13 Attorney call or email your questions.